liquity/bold/README.md

 Redemptions are skipped for Troves with ICR  < 100%.
 This is to ensure that redemptions improve the ICR of the Trove.

+Unredeemable troves are also skipped (see unredeemable Troves section [LINK]).

 ### Redemption fees

-The redemption fee mechanics are broadly the same as in Liquity v1.
+The redemption fee mechanics are broadly the same as in Liquity v1,  but with adapted parametrization (TBD).
 The redemption fee is taken as a cut of the total ETH drawn from the system in a redemption.
 It is based on the current redemption rate.

 The fee percentage is calculated in the `CollateralRegistry`, and then applied to each branch.